Psychiatric Service Dog · ADA Guide

 • You have a diagnosed psychiatric disability that substantially limits daily activities

-• A Michigan-licensed clinician confirms your qualifying condition
+• A licensed clinician confirms your qualifying condition

 • Your condition is documented by a licensed mental health professional